AI-and-Blockchain/S25_TrustResearch/README.md

 ---

 ## Expected Outcome
-- **For Researchers:** They receive feedback on their manuscript's credibility before submission.
+- **For Researchers:** They receive feedback on their manuscript's credibility.
 - **For Reviewers:** The system simplifies fraud detection, reducing manual effort.
 - **For Journals:** A transparent, blockchain-based system ensures research integrity.
 - **For the Scientific Community:** Increased trust in published research.